7/24/2019

 Chairman and Chief Executive Officer

-Well, look, we want to continue selling as strongly as we can.
-And so you will always have, you know, layers of new OCE deployments and other technology solution deployments.
-As we told you, the increase in our full year revenue guidance is mainly driven by our -to-date organic performance in technology analytic solutions.
-And of course, we continue to see a strong organic outlook in this segment for the rest of the year.
-I wouldn't assume 7% is the new constant currency organic run rate, but we are definitely inching towards sustainable high single digit organic growth in this segment.
-And we provided you with guidance a month ago for the next three years in terms of and we expect this to be accelerating towards the double digit type of rate.
-Towards the end of that three year period, meaning towards the end of 2022.
-And if you step back and you look at our businesses and what we've been doing since the merger, there was an integration phase, which we thought would be three years.
-It turned out to be only two years or a little bit more than two years.
-We're now at an inflection point where we're seeing acceleration of our top line.
-And we hope to sustain and increase that acceleration over the next three year period.
-And then our expectation is that we will then get to a level of scale and market penetration that will enable us to hopefully, I didn't even say that at the investment conference, I say now, you know, our goal is certainly to be in double digit territory when we get to the end of that period.
+Well, look, we want to continue selling as strongly as we can, and so you will always have layers of new OC deployments and other technology solution deployments.
+As we told you, the increase in our full-year revenue guidance is mainly driven by our year-to-date organic performance in technology analytic solutions.
+And, of course, we continue to see a strong organic outlook in this segment for the rest of the year.
+I wouldn't assume 7% is the new constant currency organic run rate, but we are definitely inching towards sustainable high single-digit organic growth in this segment.
+And we provided you with guidance on a month ago for the next three years in terms of – and we expect this to be accelerating towards the double-digit type of rate towards the end of that three-year period, meaning towards the end of 2022.
+I mean, if you step back and you look at our businesses and what we've been doing since the merger, there was an integration phase, which we thought would be three years It turned out to be only two years, or a little bit more than two years.
+We're now at an inflection point where we're seeing acceleration of our top line, and we hope to sustain and increase that acceleration over the next three-year period.
+And then our expectation is that we will then get to a level of scale and market penetration that will enable us to hopefully, I haven't even said that at the investor conference, I'll say it now, you know, our goal is certainly to be in double-digit territory when we get to the end of that period across the businesses.

 speaker